Princess Mary Adelaide of Cambridge: Later life and death

 The Tecks returned from their self-imposed exile in 1885 and continued to live at Kensington Palace and White Lodge in Richmond Park.
-Mary Adelaide began devoting her life to charity, serving as patron to Barnardo's and other children's charities.
+Mary Adelaide began devoting her life to charity, serving as patron to Barnardo's, the NSPCC and other children's charities.
+Fat Mary, as she was affectionately known, was popular, especially in the East End of London, and Queen Victoria was thought to be jealous of her popularity.

+Mary Adelaide was chronically unpunctual, and it was joked in the family that her daughter May had read the whole of John Lothrop Motley’s three volume Rise of the Dutch Republic waiting for her mother.
+She used to quiz her bookish daughter, who acted as her mother's secretary, about her reading and impress clever men by talking about the books as though she had read them herself.

 In 1891, Mary Adelaide was keen for her daughter, Princess Victoria Mary of Teck (known as "May"), to marry one of the sons of the Prince of Wales, the future Edward VII.
 At the same time, Queen Victoria wanted a British-born bride for the future king, though of course one of royal rank and ancestry, and Mary Adelaide's daughter fulfilled the rank criteria.
 After Queen Victoria's approval, May became engaged to Prince Albert Victor, Duke of Clarence and Avondale, second in line to the British throne.
 He died suddenly six weeks later.
 Queen Victoria was fond of Princess Mary and persuaded the Duke of Clarence's brother and next in the line of succession, Prince George, Duke of York, to marry her instead.
 They married in the Chapel Royal, St James's Palace, on 6 July 1893.

-Mary Adelaide never lived to see her daughter become Princess of Wales or Queen, as she died on 27 October 1897 at White Lodge, following an emergency operation.
-She was buried on 3 November 1897 in the Royal Vault at St George's Chapel, Windsor.
+Mary Adelaide was so obese in later life that she sometimes took up two chairs.
+She had painfully swollen legs and ankles and was suffering fainting fits, and her doctors forbade her to attend functions at which the Queen was present (Jane Ridley comments that it seems not to have occurred to anybody that she be permitted to sit in the Queen’s presence).
+In April 1897 she was diagnosed with a strangulated hernia.
+After an operation in her bedroom she recovered enough to attend the Diamond Jubilee of Queen Victoria with her husband, where she was cheered by the crowds.
+By October she was ill again, and died on 27 October 1897 at White Lodge after a second hernia operation.
+She never lived to see her daughter become Princess of Wales or Queen.
+She was buried on 3 November in the Royal Vault at St George's Chapel, Windsor.

 Mary Adelaide Close in Kingston Vale, on the edge of Richmond Park, is believed to be named in her honour.